I receive emails from people all over who would like to take the time to make something they see and like for themselves. I can relate to this.

 Purse number 1 on the left is made on a 12″ flex frame, giving it a dressier look.
 It measures 13″ x 11″ with more of a 14″ base and ample shoulder strap.
 There are 2 white and gold buttons on the front only.
 The interior liner is white with tiny white daisies.
 There are two ample pockets on the inside, one along the front and one on the back.
 The flex frame closure keeps the contents of your purse inside.
 It also stays open the entire time you are looking for an item.

 Purse number 2 on the right measures 10″ x 10″ with the strap cords continuing down throughout the length of the purse.
 This gives it great strength.
 The tapered sides allows you to open the sides wide apart for easy access.
 The three bead pattern is mirrored on both sides and the interior is white without any pattern, but has two good size pockets as the first purse.
 Both are easy clean.

 The choice is yours.

 I can guarantee that it will brighten your day.

-Both of these are now available on Etsy.
-Click on the SHOP tab to see these and other special macrame purses.
+Click on the Purse Store tab to see these and other special macrame purses.